hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 ## Invoking Kokkos through input file or through command-line?

-We have already discussed this aspect in previous episode while discussing about invoking GPU package in LAMMPS.
-The ultimate essence remains same even for invoking Kokkos package.
-We can invoke this using the *package* command in two different ways:
+In episode 5, we learnt how to use USER-OMP or  the GPU package in a LAMMPS run using the *package* command.
+In this episode, we want to use the *Kokkos* package as an accelerator and the basic syntax to use the *package* remains same.
+We can invoke this in two alternate ways:

 * Edit the input file and introduce  the line comprising the *package* command in it.
 This is perfectly fine, but always remember to use this near the top of the script, before the simulation box has been defined.
 This is because